jclo/kadoo/README.md

 [![NPM install][npm-install-image]][npm-install-url]

-`Kadoo` is an ultralight bundler that encapsulates each javascript source file inside an IIFE module and the whole inside an UMD module.
-The generated output is an UMD library that could run on both Node.js and the browsers.
+`Kadoo` is an ultralight bundler that encapsulates each javascript source file inside an IIFE module and the whole inside an UMD module or an ES6 module.
+The generated output is an UMD library, or an ES6 module, that could run on both Node.js and the browsers.

-`Kadoo` is an ideal tool for whose who don't like that their code is polluted by a lot of foreign code. `Kadoo` adds only two lines to your library and replace the `import` and `export` keywords by links that interconnect your modules.
+`Kadoo` is an ideal tool for those who don't like that their code is polluted by a lot of foreign code. `Kadoo` adds only two lines to your library and replace the `import` and `export` keywords by links that interconnect your modules.